Incorporating real estate property as a family asset

 In depth legal knowledge and due verification is required to comply with pre filing requirements of the law, including newspaper publications, specific terms and conditions and corresponding deadlines.

-Do you want more information about real estate planning and Family Asset incorporation in Dominican Republic?
+Do you want more information about our services for real estate planning and Family Asset incorporation in Dominican Republic?
 Contact Us.

-ABOUT THE AUTHOR: Dra.
-Maria Arthur Rodger is a Partner leading the Tax & Private Client areas at Arthur & Castillo Law Firm and Attorneys in the Dominican Republic.
-She specializes in tax law and real estate advisory (Tax LLMs in Georgetown Law Center in Washington, D.C. & Universitat Pompeu Fabra in Barcelona) with more than 20 years of experience.
-Dra.
-Maria Arthur is also a CPA, Certified Bankruptcy Liquidator and Legal Interpreter.
+ABOUT THE AUTHOR: Maria Arthur Rodger is a Partner leading the Private Client, Successions and Tax areas at Arthur & Castillo Advisers and Consultants in the Dominican Republic.
+She specializes in private client, successions, tax, real estate valuation and advisory (Master in Tax and Finance Studies from Georgetown University in Washington, D.C. & Universitat Pompeu Fabra in Barcelona) with more than 20 years of experience.
+She is also a Certified Public Accountant (CPA), Certified Valuator, Business Bankruptcy Expert and English and Spanish Interpreter.